Certificate of Advanced Studies (CAS) in Veterinary Medicine

 (II) Case Log

-To obtain the Certificate in Small Animal Veterinary Practice / Cardiology, a minimum of 25 ECTS credits (5 weeks of course attendance) need to be acquired.
+To obtain the Certificate of Advanced Studies in Veterinary Medicine / Cardiology, a minimum of 25 ECTS credits (5 weeks of course attendance) need to be acquired.

 (Note: it is recommended to take all Cardiology courses currently offered: I-V)

 20 ECTS credits minimum have to be collected in the major subject: Cardiology

 The remaining ECTS credits can be collected either in Cardiology or in other disciplines (minor subjects).

 Please see the course curriculum at the bottom of the page for detailed information about possible course combinations.

 During enrolment in the Certificate Program, candidates are expected to apply the new knowledge and skills acquired in the courses to the activity in daily practice.
 Candidates are required to accumulate 100 well-documented cases in the form of a case log.
 The case log shall be compiled mostly in the second half of the program.
 The candidate must be the primary responsible clinician for the diagnosis and work-up / the primary surgeon in the surgical disciplines, for all logged cases.
 Each case inserted in the case log must be supported by detailed documentation.
 The evaluator may randomly request the documentation for some cases which the candidate must then immediately upload on the Certificate platform.

 Further instructions regarding the case spread are available for download at the bottom of this page, a case log excel template will be provided after enrolment.
 The case log is evaluated and graded by the examination board.
 A passing grade has to be obtained.